mariuz/django-book/en/chapter02.rst

 .. admonition:: Django and Python 3.X

 	Django 1.5 will drop our support for Python 2.5, establishing a minimum requirement of 2.6.
 Django 1.6 will then drop Python 2.6 support, 	  setting the minimum at 2.7.
-Additionally, Django 1.5 adds experimental support for Python 3 (we hope to be targeting up to Python 3.3).https://www.djangoproject.com/weblog/2012/aug/19/experimental-python-3-support/
+Additionally, Django 1.5 introduces support for Python 3 (we hope to be targeting up to Python 3.3).https://docs.djangoproject.com/en/dev/releases/1.5/#python-3-support

     If you're new to Python and are wondering whether to learn Python 2.x or Python 3.x, our advice is to start with 2.x and progress after 1.5 release with 3.x.